What is a Double Exposure / Multiple Exposure in Film Photography and How Do You Create One?

 Vivitar IC 101 35 mm Panorama Camera Review | Hawaii

 I just used this camera for the first time last April, when Chris and I went to Hawaii to get married.
 We spent 7 days on Maui with our immediate families and then 3 days on Lanai for our honeymoon.
-The entire time I was using this camera, I wasn't even sure if it was taking photos.
+The entire time I was using this camera, I wasn't even sure if it was taking photos.!
 It seemed too easy to just press the shutter release and wind to the next frame over and over again.
 At some point I even accidentally took a few double exposures.
 The shutter button got stuck a few times so I would rewind the film a little bit and try again, which resulted in the overlapping images.

 At the end of the roll when it's time to rewind, you simply press the film release button on the bottom of the camera and slowly and gently wind the film until it's finished.
 It's actually pretty difficult to rewind the film with this camera and I've heard stories of people splitting their film, but I just made sure to take it slow and not force it.
 So far I have not split a roll, so yay!